idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Remove the highlighted suggestion from the auto-completion drop-down list.
 Just navigate to the suggestion you wish to remove (using the up or down arrow keys, or via a single left click) and press Ctrl+Shift+R.

+Note: Misspelled words are automatically removed from the auto-complete list.

 Not found elsewhere.

 **Remove tags**	Ctrl+Shift+Slash